 That's what kept me going while adding more features :D Just the joy of creating something so useless, but still capable of bringing smile to my (and hopefully your too!) faces.
 Glad you love it!

 Glasses can now be set to any color you want.
 Only applies to the "Classic" style, though.
 Unless I find the other glasses in SVG format as well.
+As a nice side-effect, the glasses can now also be set as semi-transparent!

 What's interesting is that the moment that you introduce a feature that allows for sharing of the images, and you need a backend to host the images.
 You enter a world of pain where you inevitably will end up hosting illegal material, and it turns from a fun project to a serious project.

 Yeah, that's why I'm keeping everything client-side.
 There's no backend.
 This is hosted on Cloudflare Pages, everything on the backend is static.
+Definitely not looking to host any generated images.

 On Mobile Safari at least, you can press and hold the image to share.
 I imagine there's probably an equivalent gesture on Mobile Chrome.
 I spent considerable time many years ago trying to figure out how to indicate to users that they could do this. ("press and hold to share", with a progress indicator) Results were mixed.